Current Members

 Vasileia (Vasia) Karasavva (She/Her)

-Vasia is a 2nd year PhD student in the Clinical Psychology program at the University of British Columbia Vancouver.
+Vasia is a 3rd year PhD student in the Clinical Psychology program at the University of British Columbia Vancouver.
 Her research interests are focused on digital social interactions and relationships, especially the dark side of these interactions, among adolescents and emerging adults.
-Vasia’s masters thesis examined bystander intervention in the context of cyber aggression.
+Vasia’s masters thesis examined bystander intervention in the context of cyber aggression, and her dissertation involves depictions of ADHD information on TikTok.
 She is also passionate about technology-facilitated sexual violence: understanding who is affected by it, why some people choose to engage in it, and most importantly, what are ways we can better support those who have experienced it.

 Andrés Montiel (He/Him)

-Andrés is a 2nd year MA student in the Clinical Psychology program at the University of British Columbia Vancouver.
+Andrés is a 1st year PhD student in the Clinical Psychology program at the University of British Columbia Vancouver.
 His research interests center around the influences of traditional gender socialization on the peer relationships of cisgender boys and young men.
-For his MA thesis, he is comparing the quality and stability of friendships between boy-boy, girl-girl, and mixed-gender friendship dyads of children with ADHD.
+For his MA thesis, he compared the quality and stability of friendships between boy-boy, girl-girl, and mixed-gender friendship dyads of children with ADHD.
 He is originally from Venezuela.
 Academics aside, he enjoys swimming, spending time at the beach, photography, and writing poetry.

 Jenevieve (Jen) Hyslop (She/Her)